 1) Evaluate the Amount of Sunlight – According to Scott’s, “The rule of thumb for even shade-tolerant grasses is that they need at least three to four hours of direct sun, or four to six hours of dappled sunlight, per day.”
 If the spot on your lawn gets less sunlight than this, try pruning back nearby trees or shrubs to allow for more light.

 2) Find a Grass Seed Specifically for Shade – There are certain grass types that are designed to thrive in shade.
-For those of us living in the Northeast, a hearty fescue blend, like Scotts® Turf Builder® Dense Shade Mix will work well (ON SALE at GNH in July only, while supplies last).
+For those of us living in the Northeast, a hearty fescue blend, like Scotts® Turf Builder® Dense Shade Mix will work well.

 3) Plant, Water and Watch – First, prep the area with a rake to loosen the soil then spread your grass seed at the proper rate and cover with quality soil to help your grass seedlings get off to a great start.
 After that, you water, watch and wait.
 Keep your new shaded grass moist by watering once or twice daily, until you see it grow tall enough to mow.
 Then cut back to a normal watering schedule.